 Being tall and having long limbs is often considered to be a good thing in most sports, and it is.

-But when it comes to Jiu-Jitsu, athletes with long limbs need to find out which BJJ guards are the best for long legs.
+But when it comes to Jiu-Jitsu, athletes with long limbs need to find out which BJJ guard type is the best for long legs.
 Otherwise is challenging to make the most out of their height advantage.

 You might feel that your long legs are not adding to your game as much as they could if you are a tall guy.